Jun-depo/Planar_Cell_Polarity_calculation-plotting/README.md

 ### Planar Cell Polarity

 Planar cell polarity (PCP) is the cell polarity within the plane of the epithelium.
 A group of genes was discovered to be gentically required proper PCP specification.
 Many of their protein products are also planar polarized.
-Read reviews for more details, [review1](https://dev.biologists.org/content/144/2/187) [review2](http://jcb.rupress.org/content/207/2/171) [review3](https://www.ncbi.nlm.nih.gov/pubmed/19560358)
+Read reviews for more details ([review1](https://dev.biologists.org/content/144/2/187), [review2](http://jcb.rupress.org/content/207/2/171), [review3](https://www.ncbi.nlm.nih.gov/pubmed/19560358)

 ### Quantification of PCP